 Transliteration: Baruch a-ta A-do-nay Elo-hei-nu me-lech ha-o-lam a-sher ki-di-sha-nu bi-mitz-vo-tav vi-tzi-va-noo li-had-leek ner shel Sha-bat

 Translation: Blessed are you, L‑rd our G‑d, King of the universe, who has sanctified us with His commandments, and commanded us to kindle the light of the Holy Shabbat.

-Recite the Kiddush over a glass of Kosher red wine or grape juice.
+- Recite the Kiddush over a glass of Kosher sweet red wine or grape juice.

-- Take the cup of wine in the right hand, pass it to the left hand, and lower it onto the palm of the right hand.
+Take the cup of wine in the right hand, pass it to the left hand, and lower it onto the palm of the right hand.
 The cup should be held approximately 9 inches above the table throughout the Kiddush.
-Those listening to the Kiddush should respond Amen as indicated.
+Those listening to the Kiddush should respond Amen.

 .בָּרוּךְ אַתָּה יְיָ אֱלֹהֵינוּ מֶלֶךְ הָעוֹלָם בּוֹרֵא פְּרִי הַגָּפֶן

 Transliteration: Baruch atah, Adonai Eloheinu, Melech Haolam, borei p'ri hagafen.

 Translation: Blessed are You, the Lord our God, King of the Universe, Creator of the fruit of the vine.
 (Amen)